 The debate, of course, was over if, when, and where we would eat chaat, the broad term for the various snacks sold by street vendors across Bangladesh, India, Nepal, and Pakistan.
 Regardless of the logical rebuttals, our answers were ultimately yes, right away, and the first place we could find, respectively.
 Like addicts itching for a fix, we found our anxieties quickly displaced by the promise of more immediate pleasures.

 "Chaat" is the moniker used to describe a set of South Asian snacks that are a powerhouse of flavor and texture.
 They manage to mesh together salty, sweet, spicy, tart, and more without skipping a beat.
 They are impossibly addictive, somehow featuring everything crave-able in a single checkered paper boat.

-Every chaat is made slightly different, not just from city to city and vendor to vendor, but also according to each patron's taste.
+Every chaat is made slightly differently, not just from city to city and vendor to vendor, but also according to each patron's taste.
 Extra chili?
 No problem.
 Not a fan of raw onion?
 You got it.

 I've never turned down panipuri chaat, a rendition with crisp fried shells stuffed with spiced potatoes and filled to the brim with a fiery and bright tamarind water.
 It's meant to be eaten immediately, in one bite, and never fails to satisfy.